cloudmesh-community/fa19-516-155/project/report.md

     mentioned cloud storages.

 * `cms transfer` command:

-  * Methods such as list/delete/copy are implemented using cloudmesh storage providers. [cms-transfer](https://github.com/cloudmesh/cloudmesh-transfer)
+  * Methods such as list, delete, and copy are implemented using cloudmesh storage providers. [cms-transfer](https://github.com/cloudmesh/cloudmesh-transfer)
   * Pytests and benchmarks are done.